Bedrock-OSS/bedrock-wiki/docs/commands/block-states.md

 ### Notes For Beginners

-- **Integers** simply mean numbers.
+- **Integers** are whole numbers.
 They are used to define a block from a 'range' of values.
     - Example: Redstone power 1 to 15
     - `["redstone_power":10]`